What’s the Difference Between PVC pipes and Copper Pipes?

 Copper Pipes

-Copper pipes, on the other hand, have a long history in plumbing.
+They have a long history in plumbing.
 They are known for their durability and excellent heat conductivity.
 Copper pipes have been a staple in plumbing for decades, particularly in residential construction.

-Composition and Properties
+Composition and Properties of PVC Pipes

 PVC pipes are composed of a combination of vinyl resin and various additives.
 They are lightweight, making them easy to handle and install.
 PVC pipes are known for their corrosion resistance, making them suitable for both indoor and outdoor use.
 However, they are not as heat-resistant as copper pipes.

-Copper pipes are made from, you guessed it, copper!
+They are made from, you guessed it, copper!
 These pipes are renowned for their exceptional durability and resistance to high temperatures.
 Copper pipes also possess antimicrobial properties, contributing to water quality.
 However, they tend to be heavier and more expensive than PVC pipes.

 One significant factor that influences the choice between PVC and copper pipes is cost.